 Join the Knotty Knitters every Wednesday at the Kingston Public Library from 7 to 9 pm as we share our patterns, techniques and experience with each other in a relaxed and congenial atmosphere.

 For more information contact

 The Phoenix Book Group for sixth graders meets monthly in the Activities Room for dinner, book discussion and arts/crafts.

 The Phoenix Book Group for sixth graders meets monthly in the Activities Room for dinner, book discussion and arts/crafts.
-This month we are reading Hoot by Carl Hiaasen.
-Please RSVP using the online form or by calling Stephanie Legg at 781-585-0517 x6282.
+Please RSVP using the online form below or by calling Stephanie Legg at 781-585-0517 x6282.